shelleyolivia/learn-tutorials/network-documentation/solana/tutorials/sol-chakra.md

 export default App;
 ```

-You can try running the app by running `npm start`, and you'll see an empty page with a convenient colour mode switching button with a "Hello world!" floating in the middle.
+To start the development server, use the command `npm start` in your terminal.
+Once it has loaded you will be able to visit the running app in your browser at `http://localhost:3000` - you'll see an empty page with a convenient colour mode switching button with a "Hello world!" floating in the middle.

 If this is your first time seeing a Chakra UI app, here is a refresher.
 All chakra components must be wrapped between `ChakraProvider`, which controls the theming of all children components. `Box` is equivalent to `div` tag of HTML. `VStack` is a vertical stack of elements spaced evenly.